jl-gilbert/AnalyticsValueChain/README.md

 	0 <hour> * * * <path to project directory>/daily_update_script.bash
 	```

-	The hour should be selected depending on what time zone the machine runs with, but should be selected so that the script runs in very early morning U.S. Central Time.
+	The hour should be selected depending on what time of day you want the data/model/prediction to be updated at.
+This is dependent on the API having updated, if it has not been an error message will be written to the logs stating so.
-	For example, if a crontab runs according to UTC, choosing 11 for the hour would be appropriate.

-8. Launch the app:
+### 9. Launch the app:

     ```
 	source activate project_env